phones24/ep133-export-to-daw/README.md

 ## Help and support

-Please feel free to open an Issue or drop your ideas in the Discussions.
+Please feel free to open an Issues or drop your ideas in the Discussions.

+## Donate

+If you like this tool, please consider donating to support the development.
+Use "Donate" button on the website.